ProvableHQ/ARCs/arc-0022/README.md

 ## Backwards Compatibility

 ARC-22 is a new standard and has no backwards compatibility concerns.
-Programs implementing ARC20Compliant are not required to implement the base ARC20 interface, as the compliance requirements (freeze-list proofs on private transfers, ComplianceRecord emission) change the function signatures.
+Programs implementing **`IARC22`** are not required to declare Leo conformance to the base **`ARC20`** interface name from ARC-20, because compliance paths change signatures (freeze-list proofs, **`ComplianceRecord`** outputs).

 ## Security Considerations

-**Freeze list**: The ARC20Compliant interface enforces freeze-list checks on all private transfers via Merkle proof non-inclusion.
-Public transfers check the `freeze_list` mapping directly.
+**Freeze list**: The **`IARC22`** surface enforces freeze-list checks on paths that carry Merkle proofs via Merkle proof non-inclusion.
+Public transfers check the **`freeze_list`** mapping directly.
 A windowed root update mechanism allows proofs generated against a previous root to remain valid for a configurable number of blocks after a root update, preventing race conditions where a freeze list update invalidates in-flight transactions.

-**Compliance records**: Private transfers emit a `ComplianceRecord` to the designated investigator address, allowing authorized parties to audit private token movements while preserving sender privacy from the public.
+**Compliance records**: Private transfers emit a **`ComplianceRecord`** to the designated investigator address where the interface specifies it, allowing authorized parties to audit those movements while preserving sender privacy from the general public.
 The investigator address is hardcoded and can only be changed via multisig-gated program upgrade.

-**Metadata records**: `transfer_private_to_public` emits a lighter `Metadata` record instead of `ComplianceRecord`, since the amount and recipient are already visible as public inputs.
+**Public inputs on private→public**: For **`transfer_private_to_public`**, **`amount`** and **`recipient`** are **`public`** inputs; the reference template does not add a separate investigator-only receipt record—auditability relies on those inputs.

 **Upgradability**: `compliant_token_template.aleo` and `freezelist.aleo` gate program upgrades behind `multisig_core.aleo` signing operations, ensuring that code changes require multi-party approval.